We've finally got to see ISPO MUNICH 2018, known as Europe's largest comprehensive sports goods exhibition! I've been participating.

 CEP Ortho Pronation Control Socks

-Functional socks with bonded tape that increases compression and supports natural movement of the feet, and controls excessive movement.
-It is said to stabilize the arch and prevent blisters, preventing injuries during long distances.
+These functional socks feature bonded tape that increases compression, supports the natural movement of the foot, and controls excessive movement.
+They also stabilize the arch and have excellent quick-drying properties, preventing blisters and other injuries during long-distance running.
 (ISPO Award Gold)

 Devold of Norway Tuvegga

-One of the things that surprised me most about this year's exhibition was the increased functionality of the base layer, including seamless 3D sewing technology.
-Among them, this is a base layer with 100% merino wool and a reversible base layer with different functions on both sides.
-Surface A is important for heat retention and surface B is important for breathability, so one piece can accommodate a variety of activities.
+One of the most surprising things at this year's exhibition was the increasing functionality of base layers, such as 3D seamless stitching technology.
+This particular base layer is made from 100% merino wool and is reversible, with different functions on each side.
+Surface A prioritizes heat retention, while surface B prioritizes breathability, making it suitable for a variety of activities.
 (ISPO Award)

 GORE-TEX® INFINIUM

-GORE-TEX®'s new brand line was created for people who incorporate outdoor styles into their daily lives.
-What's surprising about this line is that it utilizes extensive knowledge of "comfort science" on how the human body responds to various weather conditions is that it provides improved performance to ensure a more comfortable life, not just waterproofing.
-In other words, everything is already there!
-Let's wait and see what it will be like.
+GORE-TEX®'s new brand line was created for people who incorporate outdoor style into their daily lives.
+Utilizing extensive knowledge of "comfort science" that examines how the human body responds to various weather conditions, the surprising thing about this line is that it claims to offer improved performance for greater comfort, not just waterproofing.
+So, it's like, anything goes!
+Let's wait and see what it's like

 TECNICA Forge S

-The thermoforming customization, which was previously common with ski boot liners, has finally become a trekking boot.
-The latest trekking boots can be heat-molded and fit into one pair that fits perfectly to each foot in less than 20 minutes.
-I've known about its existence since last summer, but this time I finally got to see it.
-It is said that it will be on sale soon, so I will definitely review this.
+Heat-molding customization, previously common for ski boot liners, has finally made its way to trekking boots.
+These latest trekking boots can be heat-molded to perfectly fit each individual foot in less than 20 minutes.
+I've known about them since last summer, but I finally got to see them in person.
+They'll be on sale soon, so I'll definitely review them.
 (ISPO Award Product of the Year)

 Mountain Equipment Tupilak